Dysphania schraderiana

 What traditional systems uses this plant?

-This plant, Dysphania schraderianas, is utilized in various indigenous medicinal practices across Central and South America to treat ailments such as digestive issues, skin infections, and inflammation.
+This plant, Dysphania schraderianas, has been utilized in various traditional medicinal practices across its native tropical regions to treat skin conditions and digestive ailments.

 What are the pharmacological activities of Dysphania schraderiana?